Fast tree-based algorithms for DBSCAN for low-dimensional data on GPUs: Experimental results

 \subsubsection{Impact of the number of points in the dataset}

-For our final comparison, we varied the size of the problem (by increasing the number of drawn samples) for each dataset while keeping the values of $(\minpts{}, \eps)$ fixed to (500, 0.0025), (1000, 0.05), and (100, 0.01) for NGSIM, PortoTaxi and 3D Road, respectively.
+For our final comparison, we varied the size of the problem by increasing the number of drawn samples for each dataset while keeping the values of $\eps$ and \minpts fixed.
+We chose random sampling as we could not rely on the organization points in the datasets.
+However, this results in the problems becoming denser with increasing size, affecting the performance in addition to the increases in size.

-Figures~\ref{f:results_2d_comparison}(g)(h)(i) present the results, shown in log-log scale.
-CUDA-DClust, \fdbscan and \fdbscandense scale similarly, while G-DBSCAN has a slightly worse scaling for the NGSIM and PortoTaxi datasets.
-While G-DSBSCAN outperforms other algorithms on the NGSIM dataset, its poorer scaling results in a similar performance as \fdbscandense for 131,072 points.
-For the other two datasets, PortoTaxi and 3D Road, \fdbscandense is a clear winner.

-It is important to distinguish the two missing data points\footnote{ The third missing data point for the largest PortoTaxi CUDA-DClust is due to an undetermined fault in the code.} for the G-DBSCAN algorithm on the PortoTaxi datasets.
-In these cases, G-DBSCAN ran out of memory to store the neighbors of each point.
-This is a significant limitation of the algorithm.
-As both \fdbscan and \fdbscandense are within a general framework proposed in \Cref{s:dbscan_union_find_parallel}, the used memory scales linearly with the number of dataset points and not the number of found neighbors, allowing these algorithms to execute for significantly larger datasets.